 Uruguay and Germany have traditionally enjoyed very good relations.
 Germany’s then Federal President Joachim Gauck and Ms Daniela Schadt paid an official visit to Uruguay from 14 to 16 July 2016.
 The Federal President, who was accompanied by a large delegation, paid tribute to the 160 years of diplomatic relations between the two countries and the 100th anniversary of the German-Uruguayan Chamber of Industry and Commerce.
 Accompanied by six Ministers and 70 business representatives, Uruguay’s President Tabaré Vázquez paid an official visit to Germany in February 2017, making stops in Berlin and Hamburg.
 The main aim of the visit was to intensify business relations.
 As part of a South American trip, the Minister-President of Rhineland-Palatinate and then President of the German Bundesrat, Malu Dreyer, visited Uruguay from 10 to 12 May 2017, accompanied by a business delegation.
 In addition, State Secretary of the Federal Ministry of Transport and Digital Infrastructure, Rainer Bomba, visited Montevideo from 19 to 20 March 2017.

 There are currently some 10,000 Germans living in Uruguay, including citizens with dual nationality, along with some 40,000 ethnic Germans – an unusually large proportion of the overall Population.

 Since the second half of the 19th century, German immigrants have made an important contribution to the country’s development.
 Uruguay offered asylum to German speaking Jews from 1935 onwards.
 German Mennonite communities immigrated to Uruguay after the Second World War.

 Leading figures in Uruguayan society are well informed about German affairs.
 Germany is seen as an important member of the European Union and an actor with growing international influence.

-Of Germany’s political foundations, the Friedrich-Ebert-Stiftung and the Konrad-Adenauer-Stiftung have offices in Montevideo, from where they conduct mainly regional programmes.
+Of Germany’s political foundations, the Friedrich-Ebert-Stiftung and the Konrad-Adenauer-Stiftung have offices in Montevideo.
 Other German foundations (the Friedrich Naumann Foundation for Freedom, the Heinrich Böll Foundation and the Rosa Luxemburg Foundation) support various projects without having their own local offices.